 After the grower's crew collects the crop to be sold, sampling should begin of the crop left behind.
 Skilled labor should be employed in this specialized type of collection.
-Only physiologically mature crops that are not too small to be removed in this case, the collection should focus on the immature physiological stage being harvested normally, and anything beyond that.
+Only physiologically mature crops that are not too small to be removed in subsequent harvests should be collected and evaluated.
+However, some crops are normally harvested immature and, in this case, the collection should focus on the immature physiological stage being harvested normally, and anything beyond that.

 The entirety of the crop that meets the maturity requirements should be collected, including anything overripe or on the ground.
 Machine-harvested crops will necessitate hand harvesting to accomplish this.
-The sampling time for each block and the number of people involved should be recorded in order to determine the extra time it would take to collect the total
+The sampling time for each block and the number of people involved should be recorded in order to determine the extra time it would take to collect the total mature crop, over and above the average harvest time.